 We own certain patent applications, and exclusively in-license from University of Massachusetts as represented by and solely on behalf of its Medical School, or UMass, and Voyager Therapeutics, Inc. certain other patent applications, which cover our ceDNA platform structure, use and/or function, our ctLNP platform and its use, and ceDNA manufacturing processes, as applicable.
 Our pending Patent Cooperation Treaty, or PCT, patent applications are not eligible to become issued patents until, among other things, we file a national stage patent application within 30 to 32 months, depending on the jurisdiction, from such application's priority date in the jurisdictions in which we are seeking patent protection.
-Similarly, our pending provisional patent applications are not eligible to become issued patents until, among other things, we file a non-provisional patent application within 12 months of such provisional patent application's filing date.
-If we do not timely file such national stage patent applications or non-provisional patent applications, we may lose our priority date with respect to such PCT or provisional patent applications, respectively, and any patent protection on the inventions disclosed in such PCT or provisional patent applications, respectively.
-While we and our licensors intend to timely file national stage and non-provisional patent applications relating to our PCT and provisional patent applications, respectively, we cannot predict whether any such patent applications will result in the issuance of patents.
+Similarly, our pending provisional patent applications are not eligible to become issued patent application's filing date.
+If we do not timely file such national stage patent applications, respectively, and any patent protection on the inventions disclosed in such PCT or provisional patent applications, respectively.
+While we and our licensors intend to timely file national stage and non-provisional patent applications relating to our PCT and provisional patent applications, applications, and the inventions disclosed in such PCT or provisional patent applications, respectively.

+respectively, we cannot predict whether any such patent applications will result in the issuance of patents.
 If we or our licensors do not successfully obtain issued patents, or, if the scope of any patent protection we or our licensors obtain is not sufficiently broad, we will be unable to prevent others from using any product candidates we may develop or our technology or from developing or commercializing technology and products similar or identical to ours or other competing products and technologies.
 Any failure to obtain or maintain patent protection with respect to our ceDNA constructs, ctLNP delivery system, manufacturing processes or our other product candidates and technology would have a material adverse effect on our business, financial condition, results of operations and prospects.